fabrizio-18/DL_Hackaton/README.md

 **Training Settings:**

 - **Datasets A, B, C**
-    * Training Duration: 300 epochs across all datasets
+    * Training Duration: 300 epochs
     * GCE: q=0.5 for A and C, q=0.9 for B.
     * Architecture: 3-layer GNN with residual connections and batch normalization